nobu-x3/nobu-x3/README.md

 - 👋 Hi, I’m @d0miKuras
 - 👀 I’m a full time game developer.
 I mainly work in Unity but am an avid admirer of Unreal Engine.
-I love working on my game engine :)
 - 🌱 Life-long student.
+Currently applying my experience with Unity and Unreal, as well as learning new concepts, to create my own game engine.
 📫 How to reach me:
 - Email: dominik.kurasbediani@gmail.com
 - Twitter: young_dessa